-The debate surrounding nationalism often grabs hold of the right to belong and to exclude, particularly in Europe.
+The debate surrounding nationalism often grabs hold of the right to belong and to exclude.
 This 12-part series explores this topic as part of an interactive open online course within the Erasmus+ Virtual Exchange project.

 We’ve remixed some of our most popular clips and voices on topics such as smuggling, borders, German identity, and multiculturalism, adding a bit of moderation for a new take on old favorites.